Interstate High Speed Rail Progress

 Amtrak Wolverine trains from Detroit only reach 110 mph in part of the 237 miles to Chicago, with 3 daily roundtrips terminating at the south concourse of Chicago Union Station.

-Amtrak Lincoln & Missouri Runner trains from St. Louis only reach 110 mph in part of the 284 miles to Chicago, with 5 daily roundtrips terminating at the south concourse of Chicago Union Station.
+Amtrak Lincoln and Missouri Runner trains from St. Louis only reach 110 mph in part of the 284 miles to Chicago, with 5 daily roundtrips terminating at the south concourse of Chicago Union Station.

 The main concourse of Chicago Union Station is airy and beautiful, but the lower stairs and boarding platforms are too low and cramped for larger passenger volumes.
 Oglivie Transit Station hosts Chicago Metro Rail and some Chicago Metra Commuter Rail trains 2 blocks north.
 The two stations do not connect tracks & platforms for easy transfers.